 - Add the pineapple juice, cream of coconut, and rum.
 Whisk to combine.

 - Pour into a 6-inch by 9-inch dish (or clear plastic cups or mini jello molds).
 Refrigerate for 1 hour until jello had thickened.

 - Place cherries evenly in 3 lines in the jello.
-Refrigerate until completely set, at least 4 hours to overnight.
+Refrigerate until completely set, about 3-4 hours.

 - Dip the bottom of the dish (or mold) into warm water for 10 to 15 seconds.
 Run a sharp knife through the jello, parallel to the cherry lines, to create 3 strips of jello.
 Cut each strip into even squares.
 (If you have fondant cutters or any other mini shape cutter, you could use those instead of cutting squares.)
 Use a small offset spatula to lift the jello out of the pan.